 A: Yes.
-Government approved residency programme in Greece allows investors to become residents of this Mediterranian country after buying real estate starting from €250,000.
+The government-approved residency programme in Greece allows investors to become residents of this Mediterranian country after buying real estate starting from €250,000.
 These requirements are the most beneficial in Europe.
 For example, you will have to invest more to become a resident of Spain, Monaco or Malta.

-Q: What are the main benefits of Greek residency programme?
+Q: What are the main benefits of the Greek residency programme?

 Q: Can my family get a residency too?

 A: Of course.
 According to the terms of the governmental residency programme, investor’s relatives are also eligible.
 It is possible to apply for residency for partners, financially dependent children under 21 years old, parents and grandchildren of the main applicant.

 Q: Ok, sounds good.
 What do I have to do to become a resident of Greece?

 According to the requirements of the programme for foreign investors, there are two main ways to participate in it:

 - Real estate investment, starting from €250,000

 - It is possible to invest in more than one property for a shared price of €250,000

 - An applicant will get a residency permit for 5 years and will be able to prolong it for 5 more years as many times as he wishes if the investor still owns the property.